 Squeeze the trigger gently to begin rotating the bit at a slow speed.
 At this point, only press lightly on the drill; let the drill do most of the work.

-When using a rotary drill, it helps to begin with a bit smaller than your intended hole—about one-third the size.
+When using a rotary drill, it helps to begin with a bit smaller than your intended hole—about 1/3 of the final size.
 Progressively work up to the correct size.
-You may need to use two or three intervening bits until you reach your intended size.
+You may need to use a few intervening bits until you reach your intended size.

 Take Frequent Breaks

-When using a hammer drill to drill into concrete, it is beneficial though not critical to take breaks.
+When using a hammer drill to drill into concrete, it is beneficial to take breaks.
 When using a rotary drill, it is necessary.
-Breaks allow the bit to cool down and they give you a chance to further vacuum out debris from the hole.
+Breaks allow the bit to cool down and give you a chance to further vacuum out debris from the hole.
 Check the condition of the bit during the break to make sure that it is not broken or overly dull.